 Haematology inpatients are treated on Ward E, and there is a dedicated Haematology Day Unit for patients receiving treatments such as transfusions, chemotherapy and apheresis.
 The haematology clinics are held in the Macmillan Unit which has a large, comfortable waiting room with a tea bar and patient information area.
 Our staff work together as a multi-disciplinary team to provide the best care for all of our patients.

-All our out-patient clinics are held here, there are 7 clinic rooms, 2 counselling rooms and a treatment room where bone marrow biopsies are performed.
+All our out-patient clinics are held here, there are seven clinic rooms, two counselling rooms and a treatment room where bone marrow biopsies are performed.
 We also have a phlebotomist available to take your blood before you see the doctor.

-Please note not all patients who have appointments in the Macmillan Unit have a cancer diagnosis.
+Please note not all patients who have appointments in the Windmill Unit have a cancer diagnosis.
 We also treat many benign blood conditions.

 The Day Unit operates from 8:45am to 4:45pm Monday to Friday and provides a wide range of treatments and chemotherapy, alongside blood support and Stem Cell Harvesting.